About Nathanael Green

 Professor Green calls upon his decades of experience as a working writer to teach a broad range of writing classes, everything from Marketing Writing to Writing With Flair, a small, high-level Honors course that explores style and technique in-depth, both academically and with the student’s creative writing.

 The current that runs through all these different sessions is the desire Professor Green has to show how writing clearly is about thinking clearly.
 It’s about making connections, often unexpected, when you put thoughts to words, paragraphs, and pages.

 Sometimes this can be a tough sell to students.

 Nate talks about teaching Joseph Conrad’s book, “Heart of Darkness.”
 Most often, he says, students start out hating the reading.
 Conrad can be maddening.
 “But usually by the time we’re done,” Nate says, “the student admits, ‘Well yes, it made me think.”

 Bingo.
 Nate has produced the moment he’s been after all along.

 “This matters quite a lot,” Nate says, “because it makes them really think, and wrestle with their own notions of what’s right and wrong, and good and bad writing, and how we handle issues like race.”

 He finds this commitment to being the best teacher possible is what sets Sage professors apart.
 “It’s a teaching college,” he says.
 “The professors are here because they enjoy and see the value in working with their students.
 The relationship I sense we all have with our students is: ‘I’m here to help you for four years.’”

 “It’s a teaching college.
 The professors are here because they enjoy and see the value in working with their students.

-Assistant Professor of the Practice of Writing; Director, The Kathleen Donnelly Center for Undergraduate Research
+Assistant Professor of the Practice of Writing; Co-Director of the Honors Program